ajtulloch/sklearn-compiledtrees/README.rst

 This package implements compiled decision tree evaluation for the simple case of a single-output regression tree or ensemble.

-It has been tested to work on both OS X and Linux.
-We do not currently support Windows platforms for compiled evaluation, although this should not be a signficant amount of work.

 Usage
 -----